lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-how-to-suck-less-at-meetings.md

 To do meetings right, we must first identify what type of meeting a meeting is.
 There are two types according to Peopleware: ceremonies and working meetings.
-How do we know what type a meeting is?
 If a meeting is ended by the clock, it is a ceremony.
-If it is ended by a decision or the completion of some work, it is a working meeting.
+If it is ended by a decision or the completion of work, it is a working meeting.

 ### The ceremony